heiklap/dawo/README.md

  0.0.6 box_serve presentation and corporate.
  0.0.7 Connector and #say language, scout class and join.

  0.0.75 Mission act Map.
 Instance of dawoApp is now created inside app.
+ 0.0.78 Updated to be dart2 compatible.

 ## Files;
 ### code_snippets, learn / copy-paste stuff: